VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Circuits/circuits1.md

 ### The Lab Power Supply

-Power Supply Units or 'PSU's are useful because unlike your phone charger which puts out a singular voltage of 5 volts (ignoring fast charging) they can have their output voltage varied usually between 1 and 35-ish volts.
+Power Supply Units or 'PSU's are useful because unlike your phone charger which puts out a singular voltage of 5 volts (ignoring fast charging) they can have their output voltage varied, usually between 1 and 35-ish volts.
 Furthermore, they provide current limiting, useful when you're unsure of how much current your circuit might sink or need it for safety.

 [TODO] add picture, mention ATX psu, current safety

 ### The Frequency or Waveform Generator

 Frequency generators can be used to output a signal that is alternating, unlike the DC signal of the Lab PSU.
 Usually they'll support a range of wave shapes, frequencies, amplitudes, and DC offsets.
 Many support far more than this, though the applications for the more advanced modes are few.
-If you're just starting out you can (with precausions) actually just use the audio output of your computer or buy an inexpensive one for under \$20, unlike the expensive example below:
+If you're just starting out you can (with precautions) just use the audio output of your computer or buy an inexpensive one for under \$20, unlike the expensive example below:

 ![Image result for arbitrary function generator](https://upload.wikimedia.org/wikipedia/commons/f/f6/BK_Precision_4078_arbitrary_waveform_generator.jpg)